 Inject 4T1 cells from step 4.2.5 into mice via the lateral tail vein as follows:

-Gently but thoroughly mix the cells by inverting the tube or using a 1 mL syringe to ensure that they are uniformly resuspended.
+Working in a hood at the animal facility, gently but thoroughly mix the cells by inverting the tube or using a 1 mL syringe to ensure that they are uniformly resuspended.
 Always ensure the cells are resuspended prior to loading the syringe.

 Load a 1 mL Luer-lock syringe with cell suspension and expel excess air bubbles.
 Place a ½ inch, 30-gauge needle on the syringe with the bevel up and expel air bubbles.